 Roof damage insurance claims are one of the most common reasons that homeowners reach out to their insurance companies.
 Your roof helps to keep the elements out of your home, but you also have a key role to play in maintaining your roof and keeping it in good repair.

-There’s a lot to understand about how your homeowners insurance handles roof replacement and roof damage that result from wind or hail.
+There’s a lot to understand about how your homeowners insurance handles roof replacement and roof damage that result from things like wind or hail.
 Let’s take a closer look at how your homeowners coverage protects your roof.

 How does homeowners insurance cover roof replacement?
 Since your roof is a key piece of your home and is directly exposed to the elements, the forces of nature can bear down on it across the seasons.
 From ice and snow in the winter to potentially tropical storm-force winds in the summer, the roof can take a beating all year long.

 Your home insurance policy is designed to help cover the cost of the repairs, partial or complete replacement of your roof — if it’s damaged by a covered event.
 But the amount you will receive for your covered damages depends on a few variables:

 In some cases, your roof will qualify for actual cash value coverage (ACV).
 This is because the age or condition of your roof is such that it’s too compromised or the roofing material rules out other coverages.

 If your roof is eligible based on its age and type (e.g. shingles, tiles, slate, wood shake, etc.), you may qualify for roof replacement cost coverage (RCV).
 It’s optional coverage that can be added to your policy.

 With RCV coverage, we’ll reimburse you for the full amount that it would cost to repair or replace your roof — in the event of a covered loss.
 Depending on the damage, you may choose not to repair or replace your roof, and in that case, we’ll only pay you the actual cash value of the damage.